-The course is examined through an written individual examination and active participation in seminars.
+The course is examined through a written individual examination.
 Detailed information can be found in the study guide.

 If special circumstances prevail, and if it is possible with consideration of the nature of the compulsory component, the examiner may decide to replace the compulsory component with another equivalent component.